1ynxy/mesh-net/README.md

 // INSERT FRONT COVER & DISCLAIMER //

-## acknowledgements

-//

-## abstract
+## chapter 1 : abstract

-### scenario
+### 1.1 scenario

 One of the primary costs associated with developing multi-player online video games is that of dedicated server hosting.
 Ranging from short-lived competitive or co-op game instances to massive multi-instanced virtual worlds, these servers require both large amounts of computational power and a high data throughput.
-The large sums of money set aside for these dedicated hosting devices can affect both the game's development and its viable lifetime significantly.
+The onus of providing these servers as a service is often on the developers or publishers, resulting in a lack of player control over the lifetime of the game.

-### proposition
+### 1.2 proposition

 This project aims to develop and test a method for enabling the distributed processing and hosting of virtual game worlds in which all clients act as equal nodes in the network.
-The result will be compared to a more traditional network architecture and the viability of the mesh network will be evaluated.
-An attempt will also be made to introduce data persistence and load balancing to the resulting mesh network.
+The result will be compared to a more traditional network design and the viability of the network architecture will be evaluated.
+An attempt will also be made to introduce data persistence and load balancing to the resulting partial mesh network.
 The result will be a module written in C++, integrated loosely with a simple, custom, 3D capable game engine.
-This module will abstract all network events and methods in a way that can be utilised by any program, rather than being tied to a particular tool.

-## contents

-- front cover
-- disclaimer
-- abstract
-- contents
-- introduction
-- methodology
-- testing & evaluation
-- conclusion
-- references
-- appendices

-## introduction, aims & objectives
+## chapter 2 : introduction, aims & objectives

+### 2.1 background

-### host-clients structure
+### 2.2 host-clients structure

 Traditional video game networks are single-host many-client constructs.
 A server is created which can then be connected to by any number of clients.
 This server is often distributed and run as a separate tool to the client software.
 Not only does this result in more work for developers, in order to keep both server and client programs up to date and compatible, but also the server instance has to be hosted temporarily, or in some cases indefinitely, by either the developers of the game or by the players themselves.
 This latter option is often referred to as community hosted server solutions.
 Both options have advantages and disadvantages for both the developers and the users.